 A Japanese-French bakery in Old Town Tustin with lines out the door and the best strawberry croissant in OC.

 A bakery that opens at 5am and already has a line at 6 is making a statement.
 Cream Pan in Old Town Tustin is that bakery.
-Japanese precision meets French technique, laminated butter meets matcha and melon pan, and the strawberry croissant has earned its reputation through consistency rather than marketing.
+Japanese precision meets French technique, laminated butter meets azuki cream and melon pan, and the strawberry croissant has earned its reputation through consistency rather than marketing.

 Cream Pan is a Japanese-French bakery in Old Town Tustin that opens at 5am and has lines out the door before most people have had coffee.
 The fusion isn't gimmicky—it's the natural result of Japanese technique meeting French ingredients and vice versa.
 Everything is baked fresh daily; they don't hold inventory.
 The case changes as the morning progresses because the popular items sell out in waves.
 The Tustin location is the flagship, but they've expanded—Fountain Valley (Harbor Blvd) and Lomita (Narbonne Ave) now carry the banner too.